Hopac/Hopac/Docs/Programming.md

 speed between producer and consumer threads.
 Synchronous channels do not work like that.
 A synchronous channel doesn't hold a buffer of messages.
-When a producer job tries to give a message to a consumer job via synchronous channels, the producer is suspended until the producer is ready to take the message.
-A synchronous channel provides something that is much more like a control flow mechanism, like a procedure call, rather than a buffer for passing data between threads.
+When a producer job tries to give a message to a consumer job via synchronous channels, the producer is suspended until a consumer job is ready to take the message.
+A synchronous channel provides something that is much more like a control flow mechanism, like a procedure call, rather than a passive buffer for passing data between threads.
 This property can make it easier to understand the behaviour of concurrent programs.

 Of course, the bound **Theta(m + n)** does not take into account space that the jobs otherwise accumulate in the form of data structures other than the